soleimanihamed/data-science-projects/AI_ML_Stock_Price_Analysis/README.md

   - **Model Performance Metrics**: Excel files containing the RMSE, MAE, and other evaluation metrics for each model.
   - **Detailed Analysis and Comparison**: Includes CSV and summary reports of the model comparisons, showing how each model performed across different companies.

-Additionally, the repository contains a [complete report](AI_ML_Stock_Price_Forecasting.pdf) with methodology, results, and insights from the project analysis.